sluke817/group21_cs4050_assignment4/README.md

+# Meta
+Group 21 CS 4050 Assignment 4 - Prim's Algorithm on an Unweighted Graph Using a Heap

 # Setup

-To setup the appropriate environment, please make sure you have virtualenv and python installed, and run
+To setup the appropriate environment, make sure you have virtualenv and python installed, and run the below commands
 ```bash
 virtualenv --clear .venv
 source .venv/bin/activate